Bolivia: Geology

 The geology of Bolivia comprises a variety of different lithologies as well as tectonic and sedimentary environments.
 On a synoptic scale, geological units coincide with topographical units.
 Most elementally, the country is divided into a mountainous western area affected by the subduction processes in the Pacific and an eastern lowlands of stable platforms and shields.
+The Bolivian Andes is divided into three main ranges; these are from west to east: the Cordillera Occidental that makes up the border to Chile and host several active volcanoes and geothermal areas, Cordillera Central (in some contexts also called Cordillera Oriental) once extensively mined for silver and tin and the relatively low Cordillera Oriental that rather than being a range by its own is the eastern continuation of the Central Cordillera as a fold and thrust belt.
+The eastern lowlands and sub-Andean zone in Santa Cruz, Chuquisaca, and Tarija Departments was once an old Paleozoic sedimentary basin that hosts valuable hydrocarbon reserves.
+Further east close to the border with Brazil lies the Guaporé Shield, made up of stable Precambrian crystalline rock.

 Climate

 The climate of Bolivia varies drastically from one eco-region to the other, from the tropics in the eastern llanos to a polar climate in the western Andes.
 The summers are warm, humid in the east and dry in the west, with rains that often modify temperatures, humidity, winds, atmospheric pressure and evaporation, yielding very different climates in different areas.
 When the climatological phenomenon known as El Niño takes place, it causes great alterations in the weather.
 Winters are very cold in the west, and it snows in the mountain ranges, while in the western regions, windy days are more common.
 The autumn is dry in the non-tropical regions.